 This goes from walking to standing to sitting.
 That is from being casual to being friendly to being intimate.
 There are the wicked, the sinner, and the scoffer.
 We will look at all three.

 Ungodliness does not always appear as some atrocity that is openly noticeable.

-Mark 7:6 HCSB He answered them, Isaiah prophesied correctly about you hypocrites, as it is written:These people honor Me with their lips, but their heart is far from Me.
-7 They worship Me in vain, teaching as doctrines the commands of men.
+Mark 7:6 KJV He answered and said unto them, Well hath Esaias prophesied of you hypocrites, as it is written, This people honoureth me with their lips, but their heart is far from me.
+7 Howbeit in vain do they worship me, teaching for doctrines the commandments of men.